 Then, some free coloring pages:

-Also free pdf posters about World War II from the Virtual Library.
+- Also look at these posters about World War II from the Virtual Library.

 During war time, kids would spot air crafts and try to identify them.